Azure/azure-quickstart-templates/deis-cluster-coreos/README.md

 		export DEISCTL_TUNNEL=[public ip of the load balancer]:2223

 	>Note: the template defines inbound NAT rules that map 2223 to instance 1, 2224 to instance 2, and 2225 to instance 3.
-This provides redundancy for using deisctl tool, however this is not load-balanced.
-This implementation also constraints the number of nodes to 3.
+This provides redundancy for using the deisctl tool.
+Becuase of the limitation of NAT rule syntax, this implementation is constrianed to 3 nodes.
+If you want to have more nodes, you'll need to modify the NAT rules to define a new rule for each of the new nodes.
 This should be fixed, however I don't know what the best way is yet.
+A possible fix is to define two VM types.
+The first VM type will be defined with NAT rules to support the deisctl tool, while the second VM type will act as regular nodes.

 ##Install and start platform
 Now you can use **deisctl** to install and start the platform